Byeol-Haneul/CosmoTopo/README.md

 ## Acknowledgements
 We acknowledge the use of [TopoModelX](https://github.com/pyt-team/TopoModelX) and [TopoNetX](https://github.com/pyt-team/TopoNetX) for our higher-order network models and creation of combinatorial complexes.
 We also acknowledge the use and modification of [CosmoGraphNet](https://github.com/PabloVD/CosmoGraphNet) for building graphs.

-## Updates
+## Miscellaneous
+📌 **Version for paper**:
+The version of this code used in [*Cosmology with Topological Deep Learning*](https://arxiv.org/abs/2505.23904) is archived at [Zenodo](https://zenodo.org/records/15651073) for reproducibility.

+🚧 **Ongoing development**:
+This repository continues to evolve with new features and improvements.
 - Jul 23.
 2025: We have further optimized both preprocessing/training pipelines, supporting batching, selective memory loading.

 ## Citations
-- If you find this code useful, please cite the following paper: [Cosmology with Topological Deep Learning](https://arxiv.org/abs/2505.23904)
+- If you find this code useful, please cite the following paper: [*Cosmology with Topological Deep Learning*](https://arxiv.org/abs/2505.23904)
 ```
 @ARTICLE{2025arXiv250523904L,
        author = {{Lee}, Jun-Young and {Villaescusa-Navarro}, Francisco},